sci-search-gang/scientific-weibo/README.md

 site.
 By truncating your search keyword (昆明+P or 明+PX), you can often find relevant posts that contain your original blocked keyword or a close variation of it.

-This tool aims to be a simple-to-install and use bookmarklet or browser extension that
+This tool aims to be a simple-to-install and use bookmarklet that

 1. quickly performs that search behind the scenes;